mvolkmann/blog/src/oci-smalltalk-article.md

       ^name
   ```

+  The caret character is following by an expression that specifies a value to be returned from the method.
+  It is automatically replaced by an up pointing arrow.

 - Right-click in the third pane and select "new category...".
 - Select "printing".
 - Enter the following in the bottom pane and save it.